mvolkmann/blog/src/rust.md

 A variation on `if` is an `if let` which uses pattern matching to extract a value.
+TODO: Show an example of this!

 Another option is a `match` expression.
 This is often used in conjunction the `Option` type which is an enum with two possible values, `Some(value)` and `None`.
 `Option` can be used as the return type of a function that can fail.
+It is similar to the `Maybe` monad in Haskell.
 When it succeeds, a value is returned using `Some(value)`.
 When it fails, `None` is returned.
 For example: